pazoff/Piper-Cat/README.md

-# Piper-Cat
+# Piper Cat

+Turn ★ into ⭐ (top-right corner) if you like the project!

-Makes possible the cat to be able to speak using offline Piper engine TTS
+A plugin that makes possible the [Cheshire Cat](https://github.com/cheshire-cat-ai) to be able to speak using offline [Piper engine TTS](https://github.com/rhasspy/piper).